 Are you interested in hosting a RIPL event?
 We offer 1- and 2-day workshops for local/regional audiences.
 For more information, please contact firstname.lastname@example.org.

-New Evaluation Training Opportunity for Public Libraries in California, Colorado, and North Carolina
+New Evaluation Training Opportunity for Public Libraries in California, Colorado, and North and South Carolina

 Do you have a brilliant idea for evaluating a library program or service but don’t know how to get started?
 Did you participate in RIPL and need some ongoing support to realize your big ideas?
 Do you supervise a public library evaluation coordinator or data librarian and find it challenging to position them for success?
 Embedding Evaluation in Libraries: Developing Internal Evaluators is the training program for you!